deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/acp__private__changelog__projects.md

 # acp__private__changelog__projects

-This private warehouse table contains historical ACP project versions across snapshots.
-A row is emitted whenever a characteristic of a project changes.
+This private warehouse table contains a change log tracking changes in ACP projects across all snapshots of data (including quarterly snapshots going back to Q2 2024).
+A new row is present in the change log anytime an ACP project is updated.

 ## Table Details